 Dangers of using Socket Covers

 The Department of Health has issued an alert notice to warn of the dangers of using socket inserts (socket covers / protectors).
-The alert notice requires all socket covers in use within the Department of Health facilities and estates to be withdraw and disposed of.
+The alert notice requires all socket covers in use within the Department of Health facilities and estates to be withdrawn and disposed of.

 The IET (Institute of Engineering and Technology) also has an article on socket covers.